EngEng-N/1800_202530_BBY10/README.md

 - **Your Name** - BCIT CST Student with a passion for outdoor adventures and user-friendly applications.
 Fun fact: Loves solving Rubik's Cubes in under a minute.
 - **Yusra** - BCIT CST Student, python enthusiast

 - AngEng Nay - BCIT CST Student with a passion for outdoor adventures and user-friendly applications.
-Fun fact: Loves solving Rubik's Cubes in under a minute.
 - BBY 10 - BCIT CST Student, Frontend enthusiast with a knack for creative design.
 Fun fact: Has a collection of over 50 houseplants.

 ---